 If you’re holding a speech, you must be passionate about something.
 One of the most important tips I could give you: be passionate about what you’re doing.
 The moment you inflict passion into your work and ultimately in your presentations, the moment you connect with your audience on deeper levels.

-They are also interested or passionate about the topic.
+They are also interested in or passionate about the topic.
 If they see someone holding a speech without caring or having a deep passion regarding the subject, they’ll automatically know it’s a waste of time for them to stay and listen to you.

 Let everyone see how good you are at what you do, and how much value you put in what you do, including during the presentation you’re giving.